 |---|---|

-| Be specific about expertise | Define the exact domain, frameworks, or standards the persona should reference.
-"Financial analyst" is vague; "Financial analyst specializing in SaaS revenue recognition under ASC 606" is actionable. |
+| Be specific about expertise | "Financial analyst" is vague.
+"Financial analyst specializing in SaaS revenue recognition under ASC 606" gives Smith a precise lens.
+Use the Context & Intent and Roles fields to add this precision. |

 Example: Well-Designed Persona

-Persona Name: Compliance Risk Advisor
+Persona: Compliance Risk Advisor

 Common Persona Use Cases